wlsf82/gitlab-cypress/README.md

 ### Headless mode

-Run `npm t` to run the tests in headless mode.
+Run `npm run test:api && npm run test:gui` to run the tests in headless mode.
 The test results should look like the below image.

 ![Cypress test framework running GitLab tests in headless mode](assets/test-results-headless.png)